zYuna646/django-face-recognition/README.md

 1. Apache logs: `/var/log/apache2/error.log` inside the container
 2. Make sure the permissions are set correctly for upload and media directories
 3. Verify that the CSP headers are correctly configured in Django settings and Apache

+## Port Configuration

+The application is configured to run on port 8080 to avoid conflicts with other services that might be using port 80.
+If you need to change this port, modify the `ports` section in your `docker-compose.yml` file.

 ## License